SpikeInterface/spikeinterface/doc/modules/qualitymetrics/amplitude_spread.rst

 Expectation and use
 -------------------

-Very high levels of amplitude_spread ranges, outside of a physiolocigal range, might indicate noise contamination.
+Very high levels of amplitude_spread ranges, outside of a physiological range, might indicate noise contamination.

 Example code